The Edinburgh Stoneyard

 Cement - Lime

-Cement is often used as a poor substitute for lime.
-Cement doesn't allow for the movement and is therefore prone to cracking.
-Most importantly, cement is non-permeable against the soft and what is high permeably sandstone.
+Portland cement is often used as a poor substitute for lime.
+Portland cement doesn't allow for movement and is therefore prone to cracking.
+Most importantly, portland cement is non-permeable against the soft and what is high permeably sandstone.
 Further , if left unattended , ultimately will need either full or partial replacement of the structure at much greater cost.
-Cement pointing is the slow death of what are beautifully crafted stone structures.
+Portland cement pointing is the slow death of what are beautifully crafted stone structures.

 We look forward to discussing any requirement with no obligation.